jbarth04/OurHouse/README.md

     $ export EMAIL_ACCOUNT="your_email@you.com"
     $ export EMAIL_PASSWORD="yourpassword"

+15. In order to access information from Zillow, you'll need to export a variable containing your api key:

+    $ export ZWSID="yourZWSID"

-15. To start the server locally, you will need 3 tabs open on your terminal, one for Memcache, one for Postgres, and one to actually run your application.
+16. To start the server locally, you will need 3 tabs open on your terminal, one for Memcache, one for Postgres, and one to actually run your application.

-16. In your first tab, activate Memcache by running:
+17. In your first tab, activate Memcache by running:

     $ memcached -d -m memory -l 127.0.0.1

-17. In your second tab, active Postgres by running:
+18. In your second tab, active Postgres by running:

     $ postgres -D /usr/local/var/postgres

-18. In your third tab, locate the app.py file in the root directory and run `python app.py`.
+19. In your third tab, locate the app.py file in the root directory and run `python app.py`.
 This will deploy a local version of the application to localhost:5000.

 ### Packages, APIs, Dependencies
 alembic==0.9.1 <br />